mui/material-ui/docs/src/pages/customization/breakpoints/breakpoints.md

 Some implementation details that might be interesting to being aware of:

-- It forwards _non React static_ props so this HOC is more "transparent".
+- It forwards _non React static_ properties so this HOC is more "transparent".
   For instance, it can be used to defined a `getInitialProps()` static method (next.js).

 #### Arguments